YBHwang/clova-developer-guide/en-KR/CIC/References/CIC_API.md

 * [Error messages](#Error)

 ### Events {#Event}
-Events are used by clients to send user voice request or the client state to CIC.
-One of the main events used is the [`SpeechRecognizer.Recognize`](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize) event, which requests CIC to receive and recognize user voice requests.
+Event messages are used by clients to send user voice request or the client state to CIC.
+One of the main event messages used is the [`SpeechRecognizer.Recognize`](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize) event message, which requests CIC to receive and recognize user voice requests.

 #### Message structure
 {% raw %}